BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

-We are looking forward to the April Event and hope to see you there!
+We are looking forward to the BMVA 3 Day Symposium and hope to see you there!
 As we all know, it has been a challenging time for organising research events, and we hope that this in-person meeting will be a welcome opportunity for everyone to meet up and discuss research.
 As the circumstances are unusual, please make sure you read the following:

 - **Refunds:** In the (hopefully unlikely) event that we cannot go ahead with the event, we will be offering refunds on registrations.
 We will also offer refunds up to 30 days prior to the event if participants, due to changing circumstances, feel uncomfortable attending an in-person event.
 We note that there will be no online equivalent if the event cannot be held in person.
 - **Places:** Places are allocated on a first-come-first-served basis; however, we reserve the right to place caps on the number of registrations from a single institution/organisation.